My Heart isn't made for breaking

 "Harry!
 Finally!
 Oh, thank you Merlin, finally."
 He hugged Harry to his chest, fresh tears leaking down his face.
 When he pulled back, he looked into stunned, emerald eyes.

 "I thought you didn't care, Draco."
 Harry's voice sounded small.
 "Was I wrong?"
-Oh, the hope in those last three words was heart-wrenching.
+Oh, the hope in those words was heart-wrenching.

 Draco painfully closed his eyes.
 Shame for hurting the one thing he cherished above all, weighing heavy on his heart.
-He couldn't fathom the reasons for trying the break-up anymore, they seemed illogical and useless now.
+He couldn't fathom the reasons for the break-up anymore, they seemed illogical and irrelevant now.

 "Yes," He whispered almost reverently.
 "Yes, you were wrong and I was stupid.
 And I'll explain.
 But not now."
 Draco tightened his hold on the precious person before him."All you need to now right now is that I...Harry, I never stopped loving you."
 The sincerity in Draco's voice was obvious.
 "And when they told me you were sick, I almost had a heart attack.
 I didn't think that me breaki- I just didn't think, Harry, love, please don't ever do that again.
 Don't scare me like that."
-Draco's statement showed the fear he had had for Harry's life.
+Draco's last statement was forceful.
+Testament to the fear he had had for Harry's life.

 Meanwhile a calm serenity crept onto Harry's features.
 He relaxed into Draco's loving hold and placed his hands atop the ones of his lover.
 Draco had not abandoned him or their love.
 He had had a reason and had made a wrong decision.
 He wouldn't have to be without him ever again.
 They could get through everything now.
 His confidence was back!